“Well-priced, well-placed hotel with a quiet courtyard garden, 5 minutes' walk from Earl's Court Tube”

-The unpretentious elegance extends to the 40 bedrooms (big comfy beds, plush carpets and neutral colours, jazzed up with vibrant wallpaper or textiles), and the food - a short menu of classics, cooked well and served in the high-ceilinged dining room or via 24-hour room service.
+The unpretentious elegance extends to the 40 bedrooms (big comfy beds and neutral colours, jazzed up with vibrant wallpaper or textiles), and the food - a short menu of classics, cooked well and served in the high-ceilinged dining room or via 24-hour room service.
 Out back is a courtyard where you can kick back with a G&T and soak up the evening sun, surrounded by olive trees in giant flowerpots that make you feel like Alice in Wonderland.
-And when it comes to exploring, you’re a short stroll from the Natural History Museum, Harrods and the restaurants of the King's Road, and only 5 minutes from Earl’s Court Tube.
+And when it comes to exploring, you’re a short stroll from the Natural History Museum, Harrods and the restaurants of the King's Road, and only 5 minutes' walk from Earl’s Court Tube.

-- The blend of Victorian features (mosaic floors, stone stairs) and modern additions (Philippe Starck tables, Neisha Crosland wallpaper)
+- The blend of Victorian features (mosaic floors, stone stairs) and modern details (Neisha Crosland wallpaper, White Company toiletries)

-- A 12pm check-out - perfect for weekend breaks (or recovering from a night on the town!)
+- 24-hour reception and a 12pm check-out: perfect for lazy lie-ins (or recovering from a night on the town!)

 - A tranquil courtyard (a rarity in London), plus 2 Garden Rooms with private terraces

-- Some rooms face a main road; ask for one at the back if you're a light sleeper
+- Set on a busy main road; there's double glazing but ask for a room at the back if you're a light sleeper

 - The dining room lacks atmosphere on quieter days